-- participate in that bank's share capital increase (hereinafter "commitment letter").
-That credit institution (i) has to be assessed as viable by the Bank of Greece and (ii) has to submit a request for capital support to the HFSF. - (22) The HFSF provides the commitment letter on condition that: - a) the business plan of the credit institution has been assessed as viable and credible by the Bank of Greece, - b) the request for capital support has been approved by the Bank of Greece, - c) the Bank of Greece has considered that the provision of that letter is necessary for the credit institution: - i. to continue operating on a going concern basis; - ii. to meet the current capital adequacy requirements set up by the Bank of Greece (16); and - iii. to maintain the financial stability of the Greek banking system. - (23) For a credit institution for which the HFSF has issued a commitment letter and until the completion of the share capital increase, the HFSF: - a) appoints up to two representatives in the Board of Directors of the credit institution; - b) may request from the credit institution any data and information which it considers necessary, e.g. due diligence - (24) The HFSF's representative in the Board of Directors of the credit institution has the following rights: - a) to call the General Assembly of Shareholders; - b) to veto any decision of the credit institution's Board of Directors: - i. regarding the distribution of dividends and the bonus policy concerning the Chairman, the Managing Director and the other members of the Board of Directors, as well as the general managers and their deputies; or - ii. where the decision in question could seriously compromise the interests of depositors, or impair the credit institution's liquidity or solvency or its overall sound and smooth operation (e.g. business strategy, asset/liability management, etc.); - c) to request an adjournment of any meeting of the credit institution's Board of Directors for three business days, until instructions are given by the HFSF's Executive Board, following consultation with the Bank of Greece; - d) the right to request that the Board of Directors of the credit institution be convened; - e) the right to approve the Economic Director.
+- (22) The HFSF, upon a decision of the Bank of Greece, may provide a credit institution with a letter stating that it will participate in that bank's share capital increase (hereinafter "commitment letter").
+That credit institution (i) has to be assessed as viable by the Bank of Greece and (ii) has to submit a request for capital support to the HFSF. - (23) The HFSF provides the commitment letter on condition that: - a) the business plan of the credit institution has been assessed as viable and credible by the Bank of Greece, - b) the request for capital support has been approved by the Bank of Greece, - c) the Bank of Greece has considered that the provision of that letter is necessary for the credit institution: - i. to continue operating on a going concern basis; - ii. to meet the current capital adequacy requirements set up by the Bank of Greece (17); and - iii. to maintain the financial stability of the Greek banking system. - (24) For a credit institution for which the HFSF has issued a commitment letter and until the completion of the share capital increase, the HFSF: - a) appoints up to two representatives in the Board of Directors of the credit institution; - b) may request from the credit institution any data and information which it considers necessary, e.g. due diligence. - (25) The HFSF's representative in the Board of Directors of the credit institution has the following rights: - a) to call the General Assembly of Shareholders; - b) to veto any decision of the credit institution's Board of Directors: - i. regarding the distribution of dividends and the bonus policy concerning the Chairman, the Managing Director and the other members of the Board of Directors, as well as the general managers and their deputies; or - ii. where the decision in question could seriously compromise the interests of depositors, or impair the credit institution's liquidity or solvency or its overall sound and smooth operation (e.g. business strategy, asset/liability management, etc.);

-(16) The current capital adequacy requirements of the Bank of Greece are set at 8 %.
+(17) The current capital adequacy requirements of the Bank of Greece are set at 8 %.